Stock futures trade higher ahead of Biden inauguration

 Continue Reading Below

-The major futures indexes suggest a gain of 0.6% for the Nasdaq and a smaller rise for the Dow.
+The major futures indexes suggest a gain of 0.9% for the Nasdaq and a 0.3% rise for the Dow.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE